googleapis/google-cloud-cpp/google/cloud/opentelemetry/README.md

 # Google Cloud C++ OpenTelemetry Exporters

-This directory contains the [OpenTelemetry] [trace exporter] for [Cloud Trace].
+This directory contains the [OpenTelemetry] [trace exporter][trace-exporter] for [Cloud Trace][cloud-trace].
 It also contains helpers to install the Cloud Trace exporter with reasonable defaults.

 :construction: